2 tablespoons fresh parsley, chopped, plus more for garnish

-In a large pot over medium heat, add onion, bell pepper and celery (if oil-free, add a little water to sauté).
-Cook until vegetables are tender and slightly browned, about 8-10 minutes.
+In a large pot over medium heat, add oil.
+When hot, add onion, bell pepper and celery.
+Cook vegetables until tender and slightly browned, about 8-10 minutes.
 Add garlic; cook for one more minute, until fragrant.

 While the beans are cooking, prepare rice according to package directions.